ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 # JSON Schema for HTTP Problems {#json-schema}

-This section presents a non-normative JSON Schema {{?I-D.draft-bhutton-json-schema-00}} for HTTP Problem Details.
+This section presents a non-normative JSON Schema {{JSON-SCHEMA}} for HTTP Problem Details.
 If there is any disagreement between it and the text of the specification, the latter prevails.

 ~~~ json
 # NOTE: '\' line wrapping per RFC 8792